buddhi1980/mandelbulber2/README.md

 Explore trigonometric, hyper-complex, Mandelbox, IFS, and many other 3D fractals.

-Render with a great palette of customizable materials to shade and create stunning images and videos.
+Render with a great palette of customizable materials to create stunning images and videos.

 The possibilities are literally **infinite**!